Mrs Ruth Atkinson

 Plymouth Institute of Education (Faculty of Arts, Humanities and Business)

 I work in Plymouth Institute of Education, teaching on the BEd and PGCE initial teacher education programmes for primary and early-years teachers.
-I am the subject leader for Music on these programmes as well as overseeing our broader curriculum teaching as a whole.
-I am also a professional tutor and make school visits when students are on placement.
+I am the subject leader for Music on these programmes as well as helping to oversee our broader curriculum offer as a whole.
+I am also a personal/professional tutor and I make school visits when students are on placement.

 2016 Fellowship of the Higher Education Academy (FHEA)